 1. The Golden Circle

 I have to start this of by recommending that you rent a car for your visit to Iceland.
 Driving along the Golden Circle Route makes you see many marvellous locations, such as the Geysir, Gulfoss (literally translated; golden waterfall) and Kerid (crater lake).
 The route is not complete without a stop in the capital city; Reykjavik!
 Even though you most probably just came for the nature, this little city is filled with charm and perfect for some first Icelandic impressions.
-I will dedicate a future post to all my favorite restaurants and food tips Iceland has to offer (especially Reykjavik).
+For Coffee check out Reykjavik Roasters and for Lunch go to Glo.

 2. The Blue Lagoon